Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ### Client

-The Client does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
-The client, as well as all other endpoints, uses the file based instance mapping
+The Client application submits the orders for processing by the back-end systems by sending a `PlaceOrder` command.
+The client, as well as all other endpoints, uses the file based instance mapping:

 snippet:FileInstanceMapping

 ### Sales

-The Sales project mimics the back-end system where orders are accepted.
+The Sales application accepts clients' orders and publishes the `OrderAccepted` event.

-In real-world scenarios NServiceBus is scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines (e.g. `Sales` in this sample).
-For simplicity in this sample the scale out is simulated by having two separate endpoints `Sales` and `Sales2`.
+NOTE: In real-world scenarios NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
+For simplicity, in this sample the scale out is simulated by having two separate projects, Sales and Sales2.

 ### Shipping and Billing

-Shipping and Billing mimic back-end systems subscribing to events published by Sales endpoints.
+Shipping and Billing applications subscribe to `OrderAccepted` event in order to execute their business logic.

 ### Shared project

-The shared project contains definitions for messages and the custom routing logic.
+The shared project contains definitions for messages.

-### Real-world scenario
+## Real-world scenario

 For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In real world usually one would run each instance on a separate physical or virtual machine.
-In such case the instance mapping file would contain only the `machine` attributes mapping instances to their machines' host names.
+In real world is is usually best to run each instance on a separate virtual machine.
+In such case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.